go-gitea/gitea/docs/content/doc/advanced/mail-templates-us.md

 ### The _mail body_ part of the template

-The template engine used for the _mail body_ is golang's `html/template`.
+The template engine used for the _mail body_ is golang's [`html/template`](https://golang.org/pkg/html/template/).
+Please refer to the linked documentation for details about its syntax.

 The _mail body_ is parsed after the mail subject, so there is an additional _metadata_ field which is the actual rendered subject, after all considerations.

-The expected result is HTML (including structural elements like`<HTML>`, `<BODY>`, etc.).
+The expected result is HTML (including structural elements like`<html>`, `<body>`, etc.).
+Styling through `<style>` blocks, `class` and `style` attributes is possible.
+However, `html/template` does some [automatic escaping](https://golang.org/pkg/html/template/#hdr-Contexts) that should be considered.

-Once the template is executed, the resulting HTML is ran through the same sanitizer used for issues and pull request, which means that only a specific subset of elements and attributes is permitted.
-Everything else is removed.
+Attachments (such as images or external style sheets) are not supported.
+However, other templates can be referenced too, for example to provide the contents of a `<style>` element in a centralized fashion.
+The external template must be placed under `custom/mail` and referenced relative to that directory.
+For example, `custom/mail/styles/base.tmpl` can be included using `{{template styles/base}}`.

 The mail is sent with `Content-Type: multipart/alternative`, so the body is sent in both HTML and text formats.
 The latter is obtained by stripping the HTML markup.

 ## Troubleshooting

+How a mail is rendered is directly dependent on the capabilities of the mail application.
+Many mail clients don't even support HTML, so they show the text version included in the generated mail.

 If the template fails to render, it will be noticed only at the moment the mail is sent.
 A default subject is used if the subject template fails, and whatever was rendered successfully